apache/druid/docs/ingestion/compaction.md

 There are several cases to consider compaction for segment optimization:

-- With streaming ingestion, data can arrive out of chronological order creating lots of small segments.
+- With streaming ingestion, data can arrive out of chronological order creating many small segments.
 - If you append data using `appendToExisting` for [native batch](native-batch.md) ingestion creating suboptimal segments.
 - When you use `index_parallel` for parallel batch indexing and the parallel ingestion tasks create many small segments.
 - When a misconfigured ingestion task creates oversized segments.